Megatrail Owner Info

 Shock specific setup info:

-- Rock Shox Monarch R - Debonair: This shock does not have compression adjustments, you just need to set sag and ensure rebound adjustment provides fast enough rebound to not pack up, while not feeling "bucky."
+- Rock Shox Deluxe R: This shock does not have compression adjustments, you just need to set sag and ensure rebound adjustment provides fast enough rebound to return as quickly as possible without it feeling like it is dragging.

 Click here to download the Megatrail owner's manual.